Numbness related to nerve compression

-A pinched nerve causes numbness, pain, tingling, and weakness that can occur at any part of the body, depending on the location of the affected nerve.
-A pinched nerve occurs when tissue like bone, muscle matter, or cartilage obstructs the nerve passageway, causing the nerve to become compressed and disturbing the signals that the nerve carries.
-If the compression occurs in the neck, or cervical spine, a patient might feel numbness, tingling, and shooting pain in the shoulders and all the way down to the hands.
-Likewise, a pinched nerve in the lumbar spine (lower back) can cause symptoms to be felt in the legs and as far down as the feet.
-Sciatica is a common type of pinched nerve that occurs in the lumbar region of the spine.
+The spine is very prone to nerve compression and the location of symptoms depends on where this compression occurs.
+For example, if compression occurs in the cervical (upper) spine, a patient might feel numbness, tingling and shooting pain in the shoulders and all the way down to the hands.
+Likewise, a pinched nerve in the lumbar (lower) spine can cause symptoms to be felt in the legs and as far down as the feet.
+Sciatica, a term many are familiar with, refers to symptoms — including numbness — occurring due to compression of the long sciatic nerve which begins in the lower spine.

 Treatment usually begins conservatively, and most patients find relief by resting the affected area and applying hot and cold compresses to the site of the pinched nerve.
 Other conservative pinched nerve treatment options include:

 - Anti-inflammatory medication

 While many conservative therapies are successful in relieving pinched nerve symptoms, if nerve damage is severe and causes chronic pain, surgery may become an option.
 Laser Spine Institute offers a minimally invasive alternative to traditional open back surgery.
 Our procedures use state-of-the-art technology to access the spine and decompress nerves with a small incision, often less than 1 inch.
 This leads to a shorter recovery time^ with less risk of complication for our patients.